open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Exporter A is a push exporter which sends data every 1 minute.
 * Exporter B is a push exporter which sends data every 5 seconds.
 * Exporter C is a pull exporter which reacts to a scraper over HTTP.
-* Exporter D is a pull exporter which reacts to another scraper over named pipe.
+* Exporter D is a pull exporter which reacts to another scraper over a named pipe.

 ### Push Metric Exporter